Liberace: Early television work and The Liberace Show

-Liberace mostly bypassed radio before trying a television career, thinking radio unsuitable given his act's dependency on the visual.
-Despite his enthusiasm about the possibilities of television, Liberace was disappointed after his early guest appearances on CBS's The Kate Smith Show, and DuMont's Cavalcade of Stars, with Jackie Gleason (later The Jackie Gleason Show on CBS).
+Liberace mostly bypassed radio before trying a television career, thinking radio unsuitable given his act's dependence on the visual.
+Despite his enthusiasm about the possibilities of television, Liberace was disappointed after his early guest appearances on The Kate Smith Show and DuMont's Cavalcade of Stars, with Jackie Gleason.
 Liberace was particularly displeased with the frenetic camera work and his short appearance time.
 He soon wanted his own show where he could control his presentation as he did with his club shows.

 His first show on local television in Los Angeles was a smash hit, earning the highest ratings of any local show, which he parlayed into a sold-out appearance at the Hollywood Bowl.
-That led to a summer replacement program for Dinah Shore.
+It led to a summer replacement program for Dinah Shore.

-The 15-minute network television program, The Liberace Show, began on July 1, 1952, but did not lead to a regular network series.
-Instead, producer Duke Goldstone mounted a filmed version of Liberace's local show performed before a live audience for syndication in 1953 and sold it to scores of local stations.
+The 15-minute network television program The Liberace Show began on July 1, 1952, but did not lead to a regular network series.
+Instead, producer-director Duke Goldstone mounted a filmed, half-hour version of Liberace's local show for syndication in 1953.
+Each episode was filmed on a studio soundstage, with the grand piano surrounded by tasteful decor, and Liberace always addressing the camera.
+Canned applause and occasional laughter were added to the soundtracks, simulating a live audience.
 The widespread exposure of the syndicated series made the pianist more popular and prosperous than ever.
-His first two years' earnings from television netted him $7 million and on future reruns, he earned up to 80% of the profits.
+His first two years' earnings from television netted him $7 million, and on future reruns, he earned up to 80% of the profits.
+The series yielded 148 episodes; the shows were originally aired weekly, but in later years, as the library of episodes built up, TV stations could run them daily as weekday programming.
+The series was syndicated by Guild Films, under the presidency of Reub Kaufman.

+Guild promoted the Liberace show aggressively and shrewdly.
+Liberace and Columbia Records made a special phonograph record especially for the sponsors: the "A" side was the Brahms lullaby and the "B" was "Dark Eyes".
+Each sponsor's name was printed on the record label and on the record jacket.
+During a six-month period, Guild Films delivered 50,000 copies of the record to the sponsors, which they in turn gave away as premiums.
+"The number of Liberace records being processed for that purpose is increasing weekly," noted Kaufman.
+"New sponsors are joining the premium promotion with unusual enthusiasm."